FLIR/flir_adk_ethernet/README.md

 pixelFormat &lt;setting&gt;
 set the pixel format.
 Valid values are "mono_8" and "mono_16" for Boson and, additionally, "color_8" for BlackFly

+ffc
+trigger shutter in Boson camera

+nodeMap &lt;node name&gt; [value]
+get or set node value.
+To get node value, only specify the node name.
+To set, specify the value to set.
+As mentioned above, this can cause unstable behavior.
+Do not change node values that would change the buffer size of the image (width, height, pixel format)

+setROI &lt;setting&gt;
+sets the viewing window within the entire scene of the camera view.
+Setting must be in the form e.g. "x_offset: 10, y_offset: 20, width: 400, height: 300"

+setCenterROI &lt;setting&gt;
+sets the viewing window to be centered within the camera view.
+Setting must be in the form e.g. "width: 400, height: 300"

 Options:

 -n &lt;namespace&gt; DEFAULT flir_boson
 Specifies a namespace for the topic

 -s &lt;sub-namespace&gt;
 Specifies a sub-namespace for the topic.
-Typically left or right e.g. topic is /flir_boson/left/pixel_format then run sendCommand pixelFormat mono_8 -n flir_boson -s left
+Typically left or right
+e.g. topic is /flir_boson/left/pixel_format then run:
+sendCommand pixelFormat mono_8 -n flir_boson -s left